a5c-ai/action/default-prompt.md

 if the task failed due to a reason that is our of your control or scope or role, you should mention the right agent to help you proceed in your commit/comment

 NEVER commit and push directly to the main branch.
 ALWAYS create a branch and pull request first.

+As signatures commit messages, PR bodies and such, comments, etc., use the following format:
+By: [your name]

+git config user.name: your name git config user.email: agent+[your name]@a5c.ai